top of page

 Spring Internship Program

-This is a 10 week program with an elected official, with an additional 6 week program of close mentorship, professional workshops, networking, and leadership and advocacy training.
-Interns also receive a letter of recommendation from our Executive Director, resume and interview polishing, career mapping, and a stipend of $2,500.
+This is a 10 week program with an elected official, with an additional 4 week program of close mentorship, professional workshops, networking, and leadership and advocacy training by API Advocates.
+The cohort also serves as the youth committee for the CA API Advocacy Day.
+Interns also receive a letter of recommendation from our Executive Director, resume and interview polishing, career mapping, and a stipend up to $2,500, based on financial need.

 Applicants must be 18+ years of age; in-progress of obtaining a Bachelor's Degree or have already obtained a Bachelor's degree.